glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## a explain investment risks associated with a concentrated position in a singleasset and discuss the appropriateness of reducing such risks;

 - Systematic risk is the risk that cannot be diversified away through holding a portfolio of risky assets.
-In the single factor CAPM, this would be beta.
+In the single factor CAPM, this would be β.
 In multifactor models there will be more than one systematic risk.

 - Company-specific risk is the nonsystematic risk of an investment that can be diversified away.
 It would derive from events that affect a specific investment but not the overall market.
 A corporate bankruptcy as a result of financial fraud would be an extreme example of company-specific risk.
 Nonsystematic risk increases the standard deviation of returns without additional expected return.